Hikvision How-To Tutorials Part1

 The NVR does allow you to configure many options for each connected camera, but some essential features are only accessible via connecting to the camera itself (such as audio codec options).
 This was of course a big problem previously.

-With the advent of newer firmware and models of NVR,
+With the advent of newer and models of NVR,

 .